-Existing HRM infrastructure will be reinstated within the encroachment area and/or be completely replaced.
-This includes reinstatement of the HRM tree lawn, sidewalk and curb and gutter post construction.
+Existing HRM infrastructure will be reinstated and/or be completely replaced within the encroachment area.
+This includes reinstatement of the HRM tree lawn, sidewalk, curb and gutter post construction and removal of the proposed temporary crosswalk and pedestrian ramps on Pleasant Street.
 It is anticipated that sidewalks across the street will not be impacted by excavation or other construction activities.
 However, while efforts will be made to avoid damage, it is anticipated that additional portions of existing curbs, gutters, and sidewalks may become damaged during the construction process which would require repairs or replacement.
-Pending HRM's review prior to and after construction and subject to damage due to construction activities, the developer acknowledges that items may require to be fully replaced rather than repaired.
-The developer also acknowledges that any costs incurred to repair or replace this public infrastructure are the responsibility of the owner.
+Pending HRM's review prior to and after construction and subject to damage due to construction activities, the landowner acknowledges that items may require to be fully replaced rather than repaired.
+The landowner also acknowledges that any costs incurred to repair or replace this public infrastructure are the responsibility of the owner.
 For reinstatement timeline requirements, it is noted that asphalt, concrete curb and sidewalk reinstatement must be completed within 72 hours of disturbance and will be considered temporary if reinstated after October 31st or prior to May 1 in which case permanent reinstatement will be completed by June 15 of the following construction season.